• Skip to primary navigation

 whiteish mayonnaise in a white bowl

-Creamy and thick homemade eggless mayonnaise
+Creamy and thick homemade eggless mayo

 bowls of aquafaba, oil, lemon juice, salt and mustard seeds